 Stock-Based Awards.
 Stock-based awards are key elements in the Company's long-term compensation program.
 The size of stock awards is based on the executive's position, experience and performance, without giving particular weight to any one factor.
 The number of options currently held by an executive is not a factor in any award grant.
 Stock options are granted with an exercise price equal to the fair market value of the Common Stock on the date of the grant, and when vested are exercisable up to 10 years from the date of grant.
 The Company maintains guidelines for executive stock ownership levels ranging from one to seven times salary.
-Until the minimum ownership amount is achieved, executives are expected to retain in Common Stock (or Common Stock units) 100% of the profit upon exercise of options, net of taxes and cost of exercise.
-Retention stock and retention stock units generally require three years of continuous employment to vest, and, in some cases, achievement of certain performance goals.
+Until the minimum ownership amount is achieved, executives are expected to retain in Common Stock (or Common Stock units) 100% of the profit realized from the vesting of retention stock and stock units and the exercise of options net of taxes, and in the case of options, the cost of exercise.
+Retention stock and retention stock units generally require three or four years of continuous employment to vest, and, in some cases, achievement of certain performance goals.

 2001 Long Term Plan (LTP).
 In November 2000, the Committee established the LTP to further align the interests of key employees with Company shareholders.
 Participants were awarded retention shares or retention stock units and cash awards subject to attainment of performance targets and continued employment through January 31, 2004.
-The LTP performance criteria include three-year (2001-2003) cumulative Earnings Per Share (EPS) and stock price targets.
+The LTP performance criteria include three-year (2001-2003) cumulative Earnings Per Share and stock price targets.
 Varying levels of awards may be earned based upon achievement of the performance targets.
 Executives subject to restrictions under Section 162(m) of the Code are required to defer receipt of any retention stock units awarded under the LTP until termination of employment pursuant to the Company's Deferral of Stock Award Gains Program.

 Executive Stock Purchase Incentive Plan.
 This one-time program established in 1999 allowed 64 executives, including the Chief Executive Officer, to purchase from the Company 1,008,000 shares of Common Stock at a fair market value of \$46.3125 per share using a full-recourse, interest-bearing loan from the Company.
+In January 2003, participants received \$39.7 million in awards under the program, which were returned to the Company as prepayments of outstanding loans.
 Currently, there are 62 participants who purchased 993,000 shares under the program.
 The terms of the loan are described beginning on page 29.